 One of Kelly’s frustrations is that many of her interview respondents -- even though it was not a representative sample -- did not see racism or colorism as a central social problem in Jamaica, purely because it is much more subtle than in the U.S.

 “Everyone tries to apply U.S. standards, but the U.S. is so exceptional in how it handles race that it’s not really a good global standard,” says Kelly.
 “I want to challenge that notion, and talk about the contextuality of race and how it is applied differently in various contexts.
-It’s not enough to say it’s worse in the U.S. because it still affects people’s lives greatly in Jamaica.”
+It’s not enough to say it’s worse in the U.S., because it still affects people’s lives greatly in Jamaica.”

 Leaning on both her personal experiences and her research, Kelly works to make UCI an inclusive environment for graduate students.
-She serves on the Diverse Educational Community and Doctoral Experience (DECADE) School of Social Sciences Council, and she almost never passes up an opportunity to offer mentorship.
+She serves on the Diverse Educational Community and Doctoral Experience (DECADE) School of Social Sciences Council, and she rarely passes up an opportunity to offer mentorship.
 She mentors first-year sociology graduate students, students in the UC Community College to Ph.D.
 Scholars Program, and students in the Competitive Edge Summer Research Program.
 She also serves as the mentor coordinator for the Sociology Graduate Student Association.

 “All of my mentees have been females of color, and they need to know they’re not alone in whatever they’re going through,” says Kelly.
 She happily shares stories with them about stumbles she made early in her academic career, and how she learned from them.

 Soon, Kelly will be sharing her insights with a new group of mentees – and gaining new mentors of her own.
-She has secured a two-year post-doctoral scholarship at the Michigan State University.
+She has secured a two-year post-doctoral scholarship at Michigan State University.

 When Kelly graduates from UCI in June, she will have been in the U.S. for 11 years, become a citizen, and shed light on the realities of racism in Jamaica.
 Kelly’s mom, who immigrated to the U.S. several years ago, will also graduate this spring, with her associate degree from a community college in New York.
 Both women are a long way from where they started -- both geographically and socially.